Scope and Working Groups

 The activities of the Manufacturing Modelling for Management and Control Technical Committee are devoted to promote the development of management decision-support systems in digital, resilient and sustainable manufacturing and supply chain systems in the era of Industry 4.0 based on combination of Industrial Engineering, OR and Data Science

-The TC members are very active in the success of eight working groups:
+The TC members are very active in the success of ten working groups:

 1- Working group 'Digital Supply Network Engineering and Management'